aig-upf/fs-private/README.md

 --------------
 In order to run `FS0`, you need to have access to

+1. The [LAPKT Planning Toolkit](http://lapkt.org/), which provides the base search algorithms used with our heuristics.

 1. A [custom version](https://bitbucket.org/gfrances/downward-aig) of the Fast Downward PDDL 3.0 parser (written in Python), modified with the purpose of fully supporting the functional capabilities of the language and allowing for constraints and external procedures to be used on the specification of the domain.

-1. The [LAPKT Planning Toolkit](http://lapkt.org/), which provides the base search algorithms used with our heuristics.

 Once you have cloned both projects, your system needs to be configured with the following environment variables, e.g. by setting them up in your  `~/.bashrc` configuration file:

 ```
+#!shell
 export LAPKT_PATH="${HOME}/projects/code/lapkt"
 export FD_AIG_PATH="${HOME}/projects/code/downward/downward-aig"
 export FS0_PATH="${HOME}/projects/code/fs0"